 Here’s what you’ll need for this project:

-Watch this video to see how to decorate these hand painted tropical sunset cookies:
+Watch the video below to see how to make these dripping rainbow cookies:

-Click on the images below for more cookie projects:
+Click on the images for more colorful cookie projects!

 Continue reading →